 This is a three-day deep dive into producing and evaluating butter – this course covers all of the topics from Buttermaking Fundamentals in more depth PLUS additional topics from buttermilk to microfixing and addressing defects AND hands-on laboratory, manufacturing, and sensory sessions.
 This course is designed for those seeking a deep understanding of butter production and evaluation and the opportunity to network with other likeminded individuals.

 The Wisconsin Buttermakers License Apprenticeship Workshop is an intensive, five-day course covering buttermaking production principles and technology.
-CDR created this course for aspiring buttermakers who have completed the Buttermaking Fundamentals and/or Advanced Buttermaking Short Courses and need apprenticeship hours for their buttermakers license.
+CDR created this course for aspiring buttermakers who have completed the Buttermaking Fundamentals and/or Buttermaking Comprehensive short courses and need apprenticeship hours for their buttermakers license.

 Butter Science 101